 Sarah Joy Jungen and Karsten Peter Hoop

-After graduating at the Art Academy Sarah Joy Jungen and Karsten Hoop created the animated watercolor film DROPS and build a successful animation company from it.
+After graduating from the FCAA Sarah Joy Jungen and Karsten Hoop created the animated watercolor film DROPS and build a successful animation company from it.
 By using the traditional tools they've proved their worth in the 21.st century and are now working on commissioned films internationally.
 The vision is to create healthy and educational films that lead to more understanding and compassion between humans.

 Osamu Giovanni Tanimoto

 Current projects include the exterior mural painting for the church in Taipei, Taiwan, and the interior mural painting for the chapel in Lyon, France, as well as painting the interior of the Italian harpsichord and a portrait commission of an Italian doctor.
 After 4 years of teaching in the Sacred Art School in Florence, Osamu will open his own studio in Florence, Italy to further practice his art, drawing and painting.
 He wants to share the sacred art and the realism with young and old artists alike.

 Anastasia (Natasa) Govedarou is from Thessaloniki, Greece and she graduated from the FCAA in 2014 (Grade A).
 She is a member of the Greek groups of artists SKETBE and SKETKE and of the International group of artists “Narrative Movements” based in India.
 She had many solo and group exhibitions in Greece and abroad (https://govedarou.wordpress.com).
 With